yiisoft/docs/guide/en/start/hello.md

 In the above we are using FastRoute as routing engine and configuring two routes.
 For each route a "controller" `Hello` will be created and its "action" method `say` will be invoked.

 The factory class should be used in the DI container to define router instance.
-In order to do that edit `config/web.php` by adding:
+To do that edit `config/web.php` by adding:

 ```php
 use Yiisoft\Router\FastRoute\UrlGenerator;